Breword/tmux/Getting-Started.md

 * Set the background colour to red: `set -g status-style bg=red`

-* Change the text on the left to the time only: `set -g status-left '%H:%M'`
+* Change the text on the right to the time only: `set -g status-right '%H:%M'`

 * Underline the current window: `set -g window-status-current-style 'underscore'`